What Happens If You Use An Expired Condom?

 How do you know if a condom is expired?

 The best way to check the expiration date is to just read what's printed on the wrapper of the condom you're using.
 Besides double-checking the date, be sure to inspect the wrapper for any holes or tears, Dr. Banfield says.
 (One easy way you can check is by pressing down on the wrapper; if you feel an air cushion, it means it hasn't been damaged.)
-"Once you open the condom, if it feels dry, has a foul odor or you see any holes, you should throw it out and get a new one," she says.
+"Once you open the condom, if it feels dry, has a foul odor, or you see any holes, you should throw it out and get a new one," she says.
 And if you don't see an expiration date on the packaging, or if it's illegible, follow the adage, "When in doubt, toss it out," Arrindell says.

 Discovering a condom past its prime might be one small roadblock in your hookup, but there are so many other pleasurable sexual activities that don't involve penetrative intercourse or oral sex, like touching or mutual masturbation, Arrindell says.
-And hey, if you go on another date with this person, you'll be sure to be, you know, covered.
+And hey, the next time you get busy with this person, you'll be sure to be, you know, covered.